The Prepared Bystanders

 For many years, researchers and academics have tried to study bystanders at a road incident but found it difficult to say that what we are doing is helping or just buying time until the "real helpers", the emergency service personnel, get there.
 If you have stopped to help at a road crash or any accident that has occurred, you know that what we do is valuable, especially to the person who is injured.
 Even though we are willing to "do something to help", not all of us really know what to do.
 We simply "hope for the best".
 Could you sit a Year 12 exam "hoping for the best"?
 Why are we doing that when people's lives depend on us?

 It is important that what we do doesn't make the situation worse for the casualty or anyone around the scene.
-It is also for our own confidence level in a crisis that we can trust in ourselves and our skills.
-It is for this reason that I feel a specific training course in road incident management, that builds on a basic first aid course, would benefit communities.
-With the increasing number of deaths on the road from 2021 to 2024 (and no different in 2025 so far!), if we can't prevent the crash, we may as well try to keep the injured people alive for hospitals to take care of them.
+It is also important that we are confident in a crisis and that we can trust in ourselves and our skills.
+It is for this reason that I feel a specific training course in post-crash response, that builds on a basic first aid course, would benefit communities.
+With the increasing number of deaths on the road from 2021 to 2025, if we can't prevent the crash, we may as well try to keep the injured people alive for hospitals to take care of them.

 Picture